 When students believe that they have agency over their learning and their teacher recognizes their intelligence and expertise, they feel valued and respected.
-This is an important step in fostering individual student-teacher relationships, as well as a brave and reflective community of learners.
+This type of student reflection activity is an important step in fostering individual student-teacher relationships, as well as a brave and reflective community of learners.

 Gen Z is the only generation of students who has navigated distance, hybrid, and HyFlex learning during a global pandemic.
-Many students have suffered loss in their families and communities, and the country continues to experience racial injustice and violence, social protest, and an unpredictable news cycle.
+Many students have suffered loss in their families and communities.
+The country continues to experience racial injustice and violence, social protest, and an unpredictable news cycle.

-- Q1: Think back on the past year.
+Q1: Think back on the past year.
 What were some positive experiences that you had during this time?
 What impact did those experiences have on you?
 Consider experiences in school as well as general life experiences.

-- Q2: What were some negative experiences?
+Q2: What were some negative experiences?
 What impact did those negative experiences have on you?

-- Try to find time in the upcoming weeks to follow up one-on-one with students to learn more about how you can support them this year.
+Try to find time in the upcoming weeks to follow up one-on-one with students to learn more about how you can support them this year.
 Short informal chats can go a long way to building trust and a strong student-teacher relationship.

 What three pieces of advice do you have for me, your teacher, and our school leaders to help us create a learning environment in this class and at our school that makes space for your positive experiences and supports you through any challenging ones?

 Have each group share their words of advice with the class.
 Take notes on their responses or assign a student notetaker.
 Use notes from this discussion as the foundation for a classroom contract in the coming class periods.

 Write a letter of introduction to your students to help them start to get to know you.
 In addition to sharing some of your interests, include your thoughts about the following questions: